What are the common problems with valves?

 Proper valve maintenance can help to prevent many of these problems from occurring.
 Regular inspection and testing can help to identify potential issues before they lead to valve failure.
 Valve maintenance can include tasks such as cleaning, lubrication, and replacement of worn or damaged parts.

+Overall, the proper selection, installation, and maintenance of valves are essential for ensuring safe and reliable operation over the life of the system.
 Another common problem with valves is cavitation.
 Cavitation occurs when the pressure in a fluid drops to the point where small bubbles of vapor form, which then collapse when the pressure increases again.
 This can cause damage to the valve and surrounding components, as well as noise and vibration.
 Valves that are not properly sized for the application or that are operated at high flow rates or pressures are particularly susceptible to cavitation.

 Valve erosion is another problem that can occur when the flow of fluid through the valve causes wear and tear on the valve components.
 This can lead to leaks or decreased performance over time.